 Where to buy

 RockSolid Polycuramine coatings are now available at many home improvement centers, hardware stores, and big box retail outlets since it was first introduced.
 Menards and Home Depot are an example.
-Amazon has had some of the better prices lately and you can purchase them here with free shipping.
+Amazon is one of the better places to find a large selection.
+You can view the latest pricing here.

 It really does pay off to shop around.
 We have found that pricing can vary as much as $30 a kit depending on sales and where they are purchased.

 If you have wanted a metallic coated garage floor but were too intimidated by the installation process and/or the price, then this RockSolid metallic coating is definitely worth a look.
 We have continually been impressed with the beauty of this coating for the minimum amount of work it requires.